amt8u/hugo-blog/content/posts/seedocode-is-now-cybercafe.dev/index.md

 Migrating a site to another domain is always challenging.
 There are many places where you can mess up.

 I was searching for a more easy to remember domain since long.
 Finally my search ended and I got it from [Namecheap.com](https:/namecheap.com/).
-The `.dev` is a secured namespace and only works with `https://`. `.dev` also shows that this is a developer's blog and not a commercial site.
+The `.dev` is a secured namespace and only works with https://.
+It also shows that this is a developer's blog and not a commercial site.

 Now its time to configure my blog to use the new domain name.
 You can find millions of tutorials to complete this migration for wordpress but for ghost I was not able to find a good comprehensive article anywhere.
 Maybe everybody is using Ghost's own platform([Ghost's prices](https://ghost.org/pricing/)) instead of self hosted.